gagan0123/easy-primary-category/README.md

 ## Description ##

+**Notice: Currently works only with WordPress Classic Editor, not Gutenberg compatible**

 Allows you to choose primary category for posts and custom post types.

 When the permalink structure includes category, the category marked as Primary, will be used for generating the permalink of the post.